Industrial And Logistics

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Site, utility, shell, and support-space integration for industrial occupancy
+Site, utility, shell, and support-space integration for Georgetown industrial occupancy — with utility capacity confirmation through Georgetown Utilities and Oncor before structural package is released

-Site, utility, shell, and support-space integration for industrial occupancy.
+Site, utility, shell, and support-space integration for Georgetown industrial occupancy — with utility capacity confirmation through Georgetown Utilities and Oncor before structural package is released.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Coordination between structural, slab, roofing, dock, and yard packages.
+Coordination between structural, slab, roofing, dock, and yard packages on a single Georgetown field schedule where one-package delays cascade into the entire turnover sequence.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Sequencing for employee access, trailer flow, and operations support spaces.
+Sequencing for employee access, trailer flow, and operations support spaces — Georgetown industrial buildings must handle daily truck circulation without creating site safety conflicts between operational and construction traffic.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Commissioning and closeout planning that reflects how the facility will actually run
+Commissioning and closeout planning that reflects how the Georgetown facility will actually run — not just what the City of Georgetown inspection requires

-Commissioning and closeout planning that reflects how the facility will actually run.
+Commissioning and closeout planning that reflects how the Georgetown facility will actually run — not just what the City of Georgetown inspection requires.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.